dbamman/latin-bert/README.md

 The most similar tokens not only capture the specific morphological constraints of this sense of *in* appearing with a noun in the accusative case (denoting *into* rather than *within*) but also broadly capture the more specific subsense of division *into* parts.

+### Notes
+With thanks to Todd Cook, Luis Antonio Vasquez Reina, LuigiOnFire for their contributions.